MagikarpBot/scala-socket-client-server/README.md

 # scala-socket-client-server

-Client sends input request to Server
+TCP/UDP client and server

-Server replies with input meaning to Client
+Sends user input to server and server reply meaning